AI Assistants in Health Care: A Treatment For Patient Communication Problems

 In health care, there is a move away from needing a ‘face to face’ appointment with a doctor, even among the elderly population.
 Using a computer to check in with your family physician is not so strange any more.

-Virtual healthcare is becoming more widespread during the pandemic.
+Virtual healthcare and telehealth is becoming more widespread during the pandemic.
 Currently, it reduces the risk of COVID-19 spread, gives access to treatment for patients in quarantine, and simplifies the process of getting a prescription renewal.

 Whether or not this type of patient care continues after a vaccine is secured, is a topic of discussion.